- Why do people fall out of love?

 Because loving someone is a choice.
 That’s what people mean when they say “relationships are hard work”.

-Why did we fall out of love?
+Why do people fall out of love?

 Negative Sentiment Override = when it starts to feel like you don’t love each other anymore.